 - At Home: Not only do you have to get all of the waxing supplies, but you have to heat up the wax (we recommend warm wax over cold strips) and have enough space to wax on, wax off.

 - At Home: Leg waxing is not as easy as it looks, especially since the legs are a considerably large area.
 If you’re waxing your entire legs, you may want to enlist some help for the back of your upper thighs.
-If you're new to waxing, estimate at least two hours for both full legs.
+If you're new to waxing, estimate at least two hours for both full legs, and do some research on proper technique beforehand.

 - Salon or Spa: Someone experienced can wax your both legs in about an hour.
 A speed waxer may be able to get through in 20-30 minutes.
 The only effort involved for you is making an appointment and showing up while they do the work.

 - At Home: If you have never waxed before, you probably will end up breaking hairs off above or beneath the surface, and you will see the hair a lot sooner than if you removed the entire hair follicle.
-The tendency for missed hairs is more likely as well, but practice will help with this.
+The tendency for missed hairs is more likely as well, but practice will help perfect your technique.

 - Salon or Spa: An experienced technician, who is well-practiced, will have your legs staying smooth for weeks.